Recap / Merlin S 01 E 01 The Dragons Call

 The Dragon's Call

 A sunny day.
 A grassy hill.
 A big castle on the horizon.
 A young man strolls toward the city, and judging by the wide eyes and the awestruck smile, he is a country-bumpkin

 .
 He wanders through the streets and stops to join a crowd outside the castle.

-Upon a balcony overlooking the courtyard stands a familiar
+Upon a balcony overlooking the courtyard stands a familiar-looking

 King.
 However, Merlin’s eye is caught by a beautiful but distraught looking young woman

 Before them, a man is forcibly marched up onto a scaffold, and the King raises his arms to address the crowd.

 Uther: Let this serve as a lesson to all.
 This man, Thomas James Collins, is judged guilty of conspiring to use enchantments and magic.
 And, pursuant to the laws of Camelot, I, Uther Pendragon, have decreed that such practices are banned on penalty of death.
 I pride myself as a fair and just king, but for the crime of sorcery there is but one sentence I can pass.

 The man is beheaded and the crowd recoils.
 But King Uther seems cheerful enough, reminding them all that it has been twenty years since the Great Dragon has been captured and inviting them all to enjoy the celebrations.
 However, at that moment a cry goes up in the crowd.